Error Bounds for Variational Quantum Time Evolution: Error Bounds

 \subsection{Variational Quantum Real Time Evolution}

-An error bound for VarQRTE in terms of the $\ell_2$-norm has been derived in~\cite{MartinazzoErrorVarQuantumDyn20}.
-We extend this bound to the Bures metric and, thereby, avoid that a physically irrelevant mismatch in the global phase influences the bound.
-The proof is given in Appendix~\ref{app:proofThm1}.
+In~\cite{MartinazzoErrorVarQuantumDyn20} the authors derive an error bound for a VarQRTE formulation that does not include the global phase compensating terms.
+Due to the global phase dependent nature of the VarQRTE ODE, the resulting error bound presents an upper bound to the $\ell_2$-error.
+We, now, align the theory with the global phase independent formulation of VarQRTE and derive a corresponding error bound for the Bures metric which helps to avoid that a physically irrelevant mismatch in the global phase influences the bound.
+The proof is given in Appendix~\ref{app:proofThm1} and a comparison between $\ell_2$-norm and Bures metric error bound is given in Appendix~\ref{app:comparison}.